 A major figure in world music, Jimmy Cliff has painstakingly crossed many rivers to become an international superstar.

 Life is very tough and full of lessons.
-In Africa, during our school days and darkest periods, to avoid social problems we fought to stay focused.
-On Sundays, we listen to whatever the preacher tells us, but away from the pastor's sight, we used reggae music as a tool to direct us on the right track and expressed our emotions.
+In Africa, during our school days and darkest periods, to avoid social problems, we fought to stay focused.
+On Sundays, we listen to whatever the preacher tells us, but away from the pastor's sight, we use reggae music as a tool to direct us on the right track and express our emotions.

-In the sixties and seventies in Ghana, we listened to the songs of reggae pioneers, such as John Holt, Desmond Decker, etc, but the musician whose songs played a significant role in our lives is Jimmy Cliff.
+In the sixties and seventies in Ghana, we listened to the songs of reggae pioneers, such as John Holt, Desmond Dekker, etc., but the musician whose songs played a significant role in our lives is Jimmy Cliff.

 Hard Road To Travel

-We listened to reggae from dusk till dawn and the lyric encouragement helps us let go of suppressed feelings.
+We listened to reggae from dusk till dawn, and the lyrical encouragement helped us let go of suppressed feelings.

 Jimmy Cliff and Peter Tosh

-give, Together we struggle by your will to survive, Then together we fight just
+give.
+Together we struggle by your will to survive, and then together we fight just

-to stay alive, Struggling man has got to move
+to stay alive.
+A struggling man has got to move

 Sitting here in Limbo, Waiting for the tide turn, Yeah,